Hand & Wrist Surgery

 One theory suggests that mucous cysts are formed when connective tissue degenerates (wears away).
 The leftover collagen is thought to collect in pools, and the pools form cysts.
 Fluid in the cyst sac (the same one that lubritates the joint) seems to move in one direction only – from the joint into the cyst, but not the other way hence its gradual, slow increase in size.

-A mucous cyst is typically visible just under the skin that surrounds the nail.
-Bigger ganglions tend to cause thinning of the overlying skin which becomes almost a ‘see through’ thin (Picture 2,3).
+A mucous cyst is typically superficial, visible just under the skin that surrounds the nail.
+Bigger ganglions tend to cause thinning of the overlying skin which becomes almost a ‘see through’ thin.
 As the ganglion continues to grow and becomes more prominent, it frequently gets caught which can elicits a lot discomfort.
 It may be painful, but underlying arthritis more than the ganglion itself, usually causes this pain.
 Patients should therefore, not be surprised if even after successful ganglion removal some discomfort remains.
-A groove in the fingernail is very emblematic and results from nail root (germinal matrix) compression by the cyst.
+A groove in the nail is very emblematic and results from nail root (germinal matrix) compression by the cyst.

 Surgery should be reserved for symptomatic lesions – steady enlargement, infections, recurring discharges, pain, repeat traumas etc.